How long will therapy take me to complete?

 The first few therapy sessions allow me to learn about clients and their situations as well as for them to learn about my therapeutic style.
 Because it is important to me that clients feel comfortable working with me, at the end of each session I ask clients to communicate their feelings about that session, their progress in therapy, and any questions or concerns they have about their treatment.
 The first session will be an extended intake session.
 This allows me to get a more comprehensive understanding of your history as we focus on goals for therapy and options for treatment.

 Working with a therapist is much like working with any other professional in that it is a reciprocal relationship.
-If, at any time, you feel as if your therapist is not the best fit for you, it is important to communicate that to your therapist so they may attempt to correct the problems or, if that is not possible, refer you to another therapist.
-If at any time your therapist feels like they are not the best fit for you, ethically, or when dealing with competence issues such as having proper training, they may offer to refer you to another professional who would be better suited for you.
+If, at any time, you feel as if I am not the best fit for you, it is important to communicate so I may attempt to correct the problems or, if that is not possible, refer you to another therapist.
+If at any time I feel like I am not the best fit for you, ethically, or when dealing with competence issues such as having proper training, I may offer to refer you to another professional who would be better suited for you.

 How long are therapy sessions?

-A typical session lasts 45-minutes and is usually scheduled once a week.
+A typical session lasts 50-minutes and is usually scheduled once a week.
 However, based upon the feelings of the client and the therapist, they may agree to meet more frequently or less frequently or for longer or shorter sessions.
-Since I do not take insurance, self-pay offers more flexibility in regards to meeting times.
-This is something that will be discussed at the first session and revisited as the client progresses through therapy.

 Will you prescribe me medications?